Login

 • How do I know which class best fits my child?

 All classes are described in detail on the classes page.
 There you will find information about prerequisites and information students should already know before beginning a particular class.
-Also, knowing your child as well as you do often allows parents to make the correct choice based on the class descriptions.
-Parents who are unsure about their student’s ability level should contact the teacher.
+Also, knowing your child as well as you do, often allows parents to make the correct choice based on the class descriptions.
+Parents who are unsure about their student's ability level should contact us.

 • Is there a trial period in which I can try out the online format of learning without charge?

 Yes!
-All new customers are eligible for a 2-week trial period in order to attend LIVE sessions and have access to the My Classes system.
-After the trial period, the full semesteral commitment is expected if you decide to continue.
+All new customers are eligible for a 2-week trial period in order to attend LIVE sessions and have access to the course management system.
+After the trial period, the full semestral commitment is expected if you decide to continue.

 • What if there are going to be scheduling conflicts and my son/daughter won’t be able to attend a class session?